greg-raven/Uncommon-Sense/_posts/2014-11-28-the-urge-to-centralize.md

 ---
-title: 'The urge to centralize'
+title: "The urge to centralize"
 layout: post
 categories:
 - collectivization